ConditionsShoulder, Arm & Hand › Rotator Cuff Pain

 What Is Rotator Cuff Pain?

 The rotator cuff is a group of four muscles and their tendons that stabilize the shoulder joint and enable overhead movement.
-Rotator cuff problems range from tendinitis and bursitis to partial and full-thickness tears, and they are among the most common shoulder conditions we treat.
+Rotator cuff problems range from tendinitis and bursitis to partial and full-thickness tears, and they are among the most common shoulder conditions we treat at The Back Clinic.

 How We Treat Rotator Cuff Pain

-Our treatment approach addresses both the immediate pain and the underlying mechanical issues contributing to the problem:
+Our treatment approach addresses both the immediate pain and the underlying mechanical issues contributing to the problem.
+Because the shoulder relies on coordinated movement between the rotator cuff, shoulder blade, and thoracic spine, we evaluate and treat the entire chain — not just the painful area.

-- Manual therapy — Joint mobilization and soft tissue techniques to restore shoulder mobility and reduce pain
+• manual therapy — joint mobilization and soft tissue techniques to restore shoulder mobility, reduce pain, and improve tissue healing

-- Rotator cuff strengthening — Progressive exercises targeting the four rotator cuff muscles to rebuild stabilization and force control
+• Rotator cuff strengthening — progressive exercises targeting the four rotator cuff muscles to rebuild stabilization, force control, and load tolerance

-- Scapular stabilization — Strengthening the muscles that control shoulder blade movement, which is essential for proper rotator cuff function
+• Scapular stabilization — strengthening the muscles that control shoulder blade movement, which is essential for proper rotator cuff function and pain-free overhead motion

-- Posture correction — Addressing rounded shoulders and forward head posture that increase impingement risk
+• Posture correction — addressing rounded shoulders and forward head posture that narrow the subacromial space and increase impingement risk

-- Activity modification — Guidance on how to continue daily activities while protecting the healing tissues
+• Activity modification — guidance on how to continue daily activities and work tasks while protecting the healing tissues

-- Return to function — Sport- or job-specific exercises to prepare you for full return to activity
+• Return to function — sport-specific or job-specific exercises to prepare you for full return to the activities that matter most

 What to Expect

-Your evaluation includes detailed shoulder range of motion testing, strength assessment of individual rotator cuff muscles, special provocation tests, and screening of the cervical spine and thoracic posture.
-This comprehensive approach ensures we identify all contributing factors.
+Your evaluation includes detailed shoulder range of motion testing, strength assessment of individual rotator cuff muscles, special provocation tests to identify the specific structures involved, and screening of the cervical spine and thoracic posture.
+This comprehensive approach ensures we identify all contributing factors — not just the site of pain.
+Wear a shirt that allows easy access to your shoulder.

-Most patients with rotator cuff tendinitis or bursitis begin feeling improvement within two to four weeks.
-Partial tears typically require a longer course of care — eight to twelve weeks — with gradual progression of strengthening.
-Your therapist will discuss realistic expectations based on your specific diagnosis.
+Most patients with rotator cuff tendinitis or bursitis begin feeling improvement within two to four weeks of consistent treatment.
+Partial tears typically require a longer course of care — eight to twelve weeks — with gradual progression of strengthening as the tissue heals.
+Your therapist will discuss realistic expectations based on your specific diagnosis and severity.

 If you have had rotator cuff surgery, we follow evidence-based post-operative protocols in coordination with your surgeon.
-Post-surgical rehabilitation typically begins within the first week after surgery and progresses over three to six months.
+Post-surgical rehabilitation typically begins within the first week after surgery and progresses over three to six months, with careful attention to tissue healing timelines at every stage.

 Schedule Today